You may redistribute this newsletter for noncommercial purposes. For commercial use contact email@example.com.

 In the olden days assembly programmers could count T-states to predict execution time.
 RAM and ROM needs were absolutely clear.
 The move to C did obscure this somewhat, but with a little experience developers could reasonably estimate real-time performance and memory requirements.
 That's not possible anymore when we bundle huge chunks of middleware into our products.

-Management finds it hard to resist the promises of vendors, who earnestly show how just one more layer will insure the product will outlive capricious decisions made by other vendors, of how converting to a popular API will let us replace expensive embedded experts with dollar-an-hour Visual C++ programmers.
+Management finds it hard to resist the promises of vendors, who earnestly show how just one more layer will ensure the product will outlive capricious decisions made by other vendors, of how converting to a popular API will let us replace expensive embedded experts with dollar-an-hour Visual C++ programmers.
 Yet the costs, in terms of memory and CPU cycles, never seem to enter these discussions.
 It's not till the system has grown into a bloated morass of code running at a crawl, that the realities become apparent.
 At that point there's usually no recovery other than a complete recode.
 Expensive?
 You bet.

 Middleware, high-end languages, and complex OSes are awesome tools and capabilities that many embedded systems absolutely need.
 They're rarely the panaceas promised by anxious vendors.
 We must demand quantitative overhead specifications in place of the all-too-often vague promises used to sell this stuff today.